rkilchmn/frontac24/README.md

 BF allows a negative user_transaction_days in Setup so that pages will display out into the future.

-## make supplier name a html link on inquiry pages
+## supplier and customer name links on inquiry pages

-BF makes supplier names a html link to their respective inquiry pages, making it easy for a user to go back and forth from banking pages.
+BF makes supplier and customer names a html link to their respective information pages on the banking inquiry pages.
+This allows one to quickly check or modify supplier/customer information from the inquiry pages.
+BF also adds the magnifying glass search icon next to these names and this links to the supplier/customer inquiry pages.

 ## allow any user to edit another user transaction (disable user reference check)
 BF allows a user to edit other user's transactions.